mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 1. The downside of first approach is that your *audio processing* also remains in java code, which could potentially be slower than compiled C-Code.
 The audio latency, without processing, is practically the same though.

-2. If you choose the *NDK* approach (C with OpenSL) over SDK (Java with AudioTrack), the setup will be more complex.
+2. If you choose the *NDK* approach (C with OpenSSL) over SDK (Java with AudioTrack), the setup will be more complex.
 So the very good example is to go with well-optimized audio-processing libraries such as;

 * [Speex](https://www.speex.org/)
 * [TarsosDSP](http://sapandiwakar.in/audio-processing-on-android-using-tarsosdsp/)